 By law, parents have the right to withdraw their children from collective worship.

 (Currently there are no children withdrawn from collective worship at St Catherine's School).

 Pupils may, on occasions, miss part of collective worship for individual support/booster work.
-These intervention groups always vary, so no one child would repeatedly miss assemblies.
+These intervention groups always vary, so no one child would repeatedly miss assemblies and collective worship.